sammad1119/Hotel-Management-Microservices-RestApi/README.md

 5. Scalability: MySQL is designed to scale from small, single-server deployments to large, distributed systems.
 It supports various replication and clustering techniques for high availability and scalability, including master-slave replication, multi-master replication, and sharding.
 6. Security: MySQL provides features for securing data and controlling access to the database, including user authentication, access control lists (ACLs), encryption, and auditing.
 7. Performance: MySQL is optimized for performance, with features such as indexing, query optimization, caching, and storage engine options (such as InnoDB, MyISAM, and Memory) to improve database performance and efficiency.

+# Postman

+Postman is an application used for API development and testing.
+It provides a user-friendly interface for creating, testing, and managing APIs.
+With Postman, developers can easily send requests to APIs, inspect responses, organize APIs into collections, and collaborate with team members.
+It supports various HTTP methods, authentication mechanisms, and environments, making it a versatile tool for API development workflows.

 # Tools and Technologies

-1. Java,Maven (Spring, Springboot)
+1. Java,Maven (Spring, Springboot).
-2. Docker(File, image, Container, Compose,Docker Daemon , Docker Client, Docker hub, Deployment,Containerization)
+2. Docker(File, image, Container, Compose,Docker Daemon , Docker Client, Docker hub, Deployment,Containerization).
-3. Rest Api(Crud, Rest template)
+3. Rest Api(Crud, Rest template).
-4. MYSQL(Workbench,Communication,Connection)
+4. MYSQL(Workbench,Communication,Connection).
+5. postman(Api Testing and Managing).
+6. intelij idea
+7. vscode

 # ERD
 Erd diagram and workflow of the following Project.